rayct/rayct/README.md

 </br>

-### "Earth provides enough to satisfy every man's needs, but not every man's greed."
-— Mahatma Gandhi

 ### "Greed is a bottomless pit which exhausts the person in an endless effort to satisfy the need without ever reaching satisfaction."\
 ― Erich Fromm